-This study will utilize a Chi-Square analysis and an ANOVA to test the hypotheses for statistically significant differences.
+This study will utilize a Chi-Square analysis (H1- and an ANOVA to test the hypotheses for statistically significant differences.

-This study will utilize Pearson’s Product Moment of Correlation (parametric) or Spearman’s Rank Correlation (nonparametric) to test the hypotheses for statistically significant relationships.

 This study will include post-hoc statistical procedures such as power and effect size to aid the interpretation of the results.

 Dissertation Outline